rheikvaneyck/sideos-login/README.md

 Start the dev service:
 `yarn start:dev`

-open the server url shown in the console in your browser:
+Open the server url shown in the console in your browser, in our case `http://pi3p:9000`:
 ```
 pi@pi3p:~/sideos-login $ yarn start:dev
 yarn run v1.22.19